Bill Tasillo: Career

 Among Tasillo's earliest ensembles was the house band of Le Bal Tabarin, named after the Bal Tabarin of Paris, a dance club formerly located in East Hartford, Connecticut.
 The club, which opened in May 1920, was known for its elaborate society dances and events.
-Tasillo's Le Bal Tabarin Orchestra became very popular locally there in the 1920s.
+Tasillo's Le Bal Tabarin Orchestra became very popular locally in the 1920s.
 In 1922, Tasillo directed members of the Royal Marimba Band of Guatemala with his ensemble at Le Bal Tabarin for a seasonal engagement.
 Tasillo's Orchestra had seasonal engagements at Luna Park and the Elser Pier in Miami in 1923 and 1924.
 After the closure of the first Le Bal Tabarin, Tasillo's son, William J. Tasillo Jr., reopened the venue in 1927, formerly located at 126 Wells Street in Hartford.

 Tasillo and his band featured Benny Davis's "Reaching for the Moon" in 1926.
 William Tasillo published two known compositions associated with his bands.
 The first was "Little Bit of Driftwood" by Norman T. Stocker and Leo J. Roy, published in 1927.
 And in 1929, the "1st Connecticut Foot Guard" March.

-Tasillo also led the Cinderella Ballroom Orchestra in Hartford from September 25, 1924 to 1927, of the dance venue of the same name.
+Tasillo also led the Cinderella Ballroom Orchestra in Hartford from September 25, 1924, to 1927, of the dance venue of the same name.
 The Cinderella Ballroom was managed by Tasillo, formerly located at 51 Pratt Street in Hartford.
-The Cinderella Ballroom Orchestra was the most well known in New England of Tasillo's various ensembles, making guest appearances at other dance venues and nightclubs in Massachusetts and elsewhere.
+The Cinderella Ballroom Orchestra was the most well-known in New England of Tasillo's various ensembles, making guest appearances at other dance venues and nightclubs in Massachusetts and elsewhere.
 In 1925, Tasillo hosted a battle of the bands at the Cinderella Ballroom between his band and Swanie's Serenaders.
 Ruth Malcomson, Miss America for 1924, appeared at the Ballroom that same year for a beauty contest hosted by Tasillo.
 Fletcher Henderson's Orchestra was one of many bands that played at the Cinderella Ballroom.

-In 1927, William Tasillo operated a "School of Popular Music" in Hartford, with instructors from his Foot Guard Society Orchestra teaching jazz-oriented instruments including trumpet, banjo and piano.
+In 1927, William Tasillo operated a "School of Popular Music" in Hartford, with instructors from his Foot Guard Society Orchestra teaching jazz-oriented instruments, including trumpet, banjo, and piano.

 At the start of the Great Depression, the bandleader opened "Bill" Tasillo's College Inn, a nightclub connected to the former luxury Garde Hotel of Hartford.
 This nightclub operated from 1929 to 1931.

 In 1930, Tasillo participated in the cornerstone laying of the State Office Building and in 1935, the inaugural opening of the lounge room at the Hotel Bond in Hartford.
 In 1939, Tasillo appeared alongside Benny Goodman for a fundraiser and ball at the Governor's Foot Guard Hall in Hartford.

 Tasillo resided in Miami, Florida in his later years, where his orchestra was playing engagements at the Copacabana nightclub with his son's ensemble as late as 1944.
 He died in Hartford the following year.